fuzhufozhu/ali_lot/intl.en-US/User Guide/Monitoring and Maintenance/Firmware update.md

 Before you use the firmware update function, make sure that you have developed your device to support OTA updates.

--   If you use device SDKs, see [OTA updates](../../../../../reseller.en-US/Developer Guide (Devices)/OTA updates.md#).
+-   If you use device SDKs, see [OTA updates](../../../../reseller.en-US/Developer Guide (Devices)/OTA updates.md#).
 -   If you use AliOS Things, see [OTA tutorial for AliOS Things](https://github.com/alibaba/AliOS-Things/wiki).

 1. Log on to the IoT Platform console.
 2. In the left-side navigation pane, click **Maintenance** \> **Firmware Update**

     **Note:** To provide better services, IoT Platform now allows you to manage firmware versions by product.
-As such, when you use the new version of the firmware update function for the first time, you need to associate your previously uploaded firmware files with your products manually.
+When you use the new version of the firmware update function for the first time, please associate the previously uploaded firmware files with products manually.
 You can only associate a firmware file to one product.
-After you associate your existing firmware files to products, you can add new firmware files.
+After you associate the existing firmware files to products, you can add new firmware files.

 3. On the Firmware Update page, click **New Firmware**.